 The completed VOA will state the amount you will be receiving, which will cover your full ISA balance, and that the payment will be sent to the "student".
 You will be responsible for making your Good Faith Payment to ISA, in the appropriate amount, and submitting a HOLD check in the amount of your financial aid award (minus the Good Faith Payment amount) that is dated for one week after your funds are to be released.
 You must contact ISA as soon as your financial aid funds have been disbursed to you so that we may deposit your HOLD check.
 Keep in mind that the Good Faith Payment and your HOLD check must add up to your balance due to ISA.
 ISA will deposit your HOLD check when we have confirmation that the funds have been released.

 The completed VOA will state the amount you will be receiving and that the payment will be sent to you.
 You will be responsible for sending ISA a HOLD check in the amount of your financial aid award, dated for one week after your funds are to be released, and payment for the remainder of your balance via the ISA Student Portal or a check (to be deposited immediately by ISA).
 If the remainder of your balance is less than the Good Faith Payment amount for your program term, you are then responsible for paying the Good Faith Payment amount.
 You may then reduce your HOLD check accordingly.
 Keep in mind that the additional payment and HOLD check must add up to your balance due to ISA.
 You must contact ISA as soon as your financial aid funds have been disbursed to you so that we may deposit your HOLD check.
-ISA will deposit your HOLD check when we have confirmation that the funds have been released.*All required housing deposits (in addition to the Good Faith Payment) must be paid no later than the final forms and payment due date, with the exception of the London Theater Studies programs.
+ISA will deposit your HOLD check when we have confirmation that the funds have been released.*All required housing deposits (in addition to the Good Faith Payment) must be paid no later than the final forms and payment due date.

 Good Faith Payment Amounts can be made via debit/credit card on the ISA Student Portal or via check or money order (to be deposited immediately upon receipt).